snrnats/doc-centre/docfx_project/react/help/updating-shipments.md

 ## Deleting Shipments

-To delete a shipment, send a <span class="text--red text--bold">DELETE</span> request to `https://api.sorted.com/react/shipments/{id}`, where `{id}` is the REACT ID of the shipment you want to delete.
+To delete a shipment, send a `DELETE` request to `https://api.sorted.com/react/shipments/{id}`, where `{id}` is the REACT ID of the shipment you want to delete.
 You do not need to include any data in the body of the request.

 You can only delete shipments that belong to your organisation.
 Deleting a shipment means that REACT will no longer track that shipment, and you will no longer be able to use REACT's APIs and Dashboard to get information on it.